go-ego/re/README.md

 ## License

-Ego is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+E is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See [LICENSE-APACHE](http://www.apache.org/licenses/LICENSE-2.0), [LICENSE-MIT](https://github.com/go-ego/ego/blob/master/LICENSE), and COPYRIGHT for details.